-If you do have symptoms that cause you to seek a doctor's care, your appointment will begin with a medical history and a physical examination.
+If you or your child do have symptoms that cause you to seek a doctor's care, the appointment will begin with a medical history and a physical examination.

 Medical History and Physical Examination

-Before a physical examination, your doctor will talk with you about your general health, as well as your symptoms in order to get a good history of the problem.
-During the physical examination, your doctor will look for tenderness over the bone and check your range of motion in the area of your pain.
+Before a physical examination, the doctor will talk with you about your or your child's general health, as well as any symptoms in order to get a good history of the problem.
+During the physical examination, the doctor will look for tenderness over the bone and check your or your child's range of motion in the area of your pain.

-In order to diagnose osteochondroma, your doctor will order imaging tests.
+In order to diagnose osteochondroma, the doctor will order imaging tests.

 X-rays.
-These tests provide clear pictures of dense structures like bone, and will show the bony growth of an osteochondroma.
+X-rays provide clear pictures of dense structures like bone and will show the bony growth of an osteochondroma.

 An MRI scan may be used to look for cartilage on the surface of the tumor.
 Although it is rare for an osteochondroma to change into a cancerous tumor, it is possible.
 In adults, a thick covering of cartilage over the tumor is one sign of such a change.
 A tumor in an adult patient should be checked for cancer if it is enlarging or has become painful.

 Biopsy.
 In some cases, a biopsy may be ordered to determine if a tumor is cancerous.
 In a biopsy, a tissue sample of the tumor is taken and examined under a microscope.
-Your doctor may give you a local anesthetic to numb the area and take a sample using a needle.
+The doctor may give you or your child a local anesthetic to numb the area and take a sample using a needle.
 Biopsies can also be performed as a small operation.

 In most cases of solitary osteochondroma, treatment consists of careful observation over time.
-Your doctor may want to take regular x-rays to keep track of any changes in the tumor.
+The doctor may want to take regular X-rays to keep track of any changes in the tumor.